Find out about advanced Oesophageal cancer and how it might affect you.

 Advanced cancer can’t be cured.
-But treatment can control the cancer, relieve symptoms, and give you a good quality of life for a while.
+But treatment can control it, relieve the symptoms, and give you a good quality of life for a while.

 Sometimes cancer is advanced when it is first diagnosed.
 But sometimes the cancer has come back and spread after treatment for the original cancer.

 Cancers that have spread to another part of the body are called:

 Locally advanced cancer means that the cancer has spread into the tissues around the oesophagus.
 It hasn’t spread to other organs.
 This is different to an advanced cancer.

 Locally advanced cancers are either stage 2 or stage 3.

 Finding out you have an advanced cancer can be a shock.
 It’s common to feel uncertain and anxious and it’s normal to not be able to think about anything else.